Tikotin Museum of Japanese Art is one of the lesser-known attractions in Haifa. And though it is not large, we enjoyed all our visits.

 The museum’s exhibitions change every three months and focus on diverse elements of the Japanese culture while offering a wide-ranging glimpse into the luxurious fabrics of this both traditional and modern art.
 Illustrated catalogs and texts also accompany many exhibitions.

-The museum also has an educational team, which helps spread Japanese culture and its uniqueness.
+The museum also has an educational team that helps spread Japanese culture and its uniqueness.
 The classes in the “Kisch House” offer art workshops designated for kindergarteners, school students, university students, teachers, and a wide variety of groups.
-Moreover, it also offers classes on Japan’s culture, including the Japanese language, calligraphy, and ink wash painting, the Japanese flower arrangement Ikebana, Japanese cookery, and classes for children on Japanese culture.
-As part of the warm relations with the Japanese people, once a year the museum celebrates Japan day in cooperation with the Japanese embassy in Israel.
+Moreover, it also offers classes on Japan’s culture, including the Japanese language, calligraphy, ink wash painting, the Japanese flower arrangement Ikebana, Japanese cookery, and classes for children on Japanese culture.
+As part of the warm relations with the Japanese people, the museum celebrates Japan day in cooperation with the Japanese embassy in Israel once a year.
 A colorful and celebratory atmosphere enfolds this festive day and makes it possible for the general public to experience a unique encounter with the Japanese culture, tradition, and spirit.

 Note: unless stated otherwise, all quotes were taken from the official site.

 Tikotin Museum Of Japanese Art offers a variety of activities.
-We visited the museum on a Friday morning during Sukkot, and there was a holiday activity for kids.
-My daughter enjoyed about one hour workshop where they prepared decorations in Japanese style for Sukkah.
+When we visited the museum on a Friday morning during Sukkot, there was a holiday activity for kids.
+My daughter enjoyed about a one-hour workshop where they prepared decorations in Japanese style for Sukkah.
 Here is what they created:

 Each ball represented a season of the year and was decorated accordingly.
-It was a delightful and not too expensive (AFAIR 20 NIS) workshop.
+It was a delightful and not too expensive (as far as I remember, 20 NIS) workshop.

 The museum offers a range of tours in different languages.
 We joined guided tours in Hebrew and Russian.
-These tours are free to participate once you purchase entrance tickets.
-I do not see a timetable on the site, but once we entered the museum, the cashier told us about the next tour.
-If you are interested in joining one of the tours, which I highly recommend, then you can fill up the contact form at the official site.
+These tours are free to participate in after purchasing entrance tickets.
+I did not see a timetable on the site, but the cashier told us about the next tour once we entered the museum.
+If you are interested in joining one of the tours, which I highly recommend, you should contact the museum.

-Since the Tikotin Museum is not a vast one, you can combine it with other nearby attractions for a half or even a full day getaway.
-If you are visiting with children or love animals, then Haifa Educational Zoo is a short walk from here.
+Since the Tikotin Museum is not vast, you can combine it with other nearby attractions for a half or even a full-day getaway.
+If you visit with children or love animals, Haifa Educational Zoo is a short walk from here.
 You can also walk along Louis Promenade at Yafe Nof street and get a spectacular view of Bahai Gardens and Haifa.

-And my last tip would be combining the visit with nearby attractions for a pleasant half day experience.
+And my last tip would be to combine the visit with nearby attractions for a pleasant half-day experience.

-Have you ever been to Tikotin Museum Of Japanese Art?
+Have you ever been to the Tikotin Museum of Japanese Art?
 Tell us about your experience in the comments below.